Alexander-boop-boop/My_got_project_Nov2024/Cheat_sheet.md

 - git config --global user.name "My name": To have your name in the config

 - git config --global user.email "my_email@vib.be": to have my email in the config

+- git mv old.file.text new.file.txt: when changing a name so git knows it is the same file

+- git status: checks which files are in developing or staging area, or are untracked